Opinion

 Nikon to launch new Noct-Nikkor end of October

 Update: Nikon UK kindly sent me one to review for a leading UK photo magazine – you can see my first impressions here.
 Nikon’s previously announced Nikkor Z 58mm F0.95 S Noct is set to ship at the end of the month (31st October) for a shade under $8,000 in the US, and around £8,299 (in VAT) in UK.
-The ultra-high speed Z-mount lens takes the Noct monikor from the AI/AIS 58mm F1.2 from the 70’s and early 80’s (first production was 1977) respectively.
-That lens was originally designed for low-light reportage and featured a single large diameter, hand-ground aspherical element in its optical design, where the brighter viewfinder…
+The ultra-high speed Z-mount lens takes the Noct moniker from the AI/AIS 58mm F1.2 from the 70’s and early 80’s (first production was 1977) respectively.
+That lens was originally designed for low-light reportage and featured a single large diameter, hand-ground aspherical element in its optical design, where the brighter…

 -

-Sigma announces the world’s smallest full-frame camera
+Sigma fp announced: The world’s smallest full-frame camera

 Sigma has announced the world’s smallest full-frame camera, the ‘fp’.
 Despite owning the Fovean sensor design company, the new fp model features a 24.6MP BSI-CMOS Bayer design.
 The body is highly compact, measuring just 113 x 70 x 45mm and weighs just 370g.
-However, it is intended as modular camera – there will be a range of grips, a flash bracket and a viewfinder eyepiece available.
+However, it is intended as a modular camera – there will be a range of grips, a flash bracket and a viewfinder eyepiece available.
 In order to retain its compact dimensions, the new fp camera adopts only an electronic shutter – there is no mechanical shutter – a first for this type of camera.
 Naturally, the camera features an L-mount and the lenses announced earlier by Sigma…

 -